Dynamics of Loschmidt echoes from operator growth in noisy quantum many-body systems: Generic picture

-{\it Dynamics of Loschmidt echoes from operator growth.}--- Since for unitary dynamics the Loschmidt echo $\langle \mathcal{O}(t)\mathcal{O}(t)\rangle$ does not decay in time, for dissipative dynamics its decay is solely induced by dissipation.
+Since for unitary dynamics the Loschmidt echo $\langle \mathcal{O}(t)\mathcal{O}(t)\rangle$ does not decay in time, for dissipative dynamics its decay is solely induced by dissipation.
 As in the operator size average, we expect that the behavior of the Loschmidt echo also changes qualitatively depending on whether $pt\ll 1$ or $pt\gg 1$.

 We start by noting that the norm admits the following decomposition:

 where we used the fact that $D^{-1}\sum_{P_\alpha\in\mathcal{P}}P_\alpha\otimes P_\alpha$ is the swap operator acting on the doubled Hilbert space (equivalently, by inserting a resolution of the identity in the doubled space).
 We can thus interpret the operator norm as the sum of the probabilities of the initial local operator $\mathcal{O}(0)$ evolving into the operator basis $P_\alpha$ at time $t$, which in turn implies that the operator norm is nothing but the probability of the operator $\mathcal{O}$ surviving up to time $t$ under dissipation.